eclipse-archived/ceylon-lang.org/documentation/1.0/reference/interoperability/ceylon-from-java.md

 ## Description

-Although titled '*Calling* Ceylon from Java', this page covers all access to Ceylon declarations from Java, not just method calls.
+This page covers how you can use Ceylon classes, interfaces etc from Java.

 **Important Note: Everything documented here is subject to change until Ceylon 1.0 and has changed in M3.**